CASP-Systems-BU/koala/README.md

 *(Human time: 10 minutes, run time: ~2 hours)*

-Sec 5.3 runs on AWS `c5d.4xlarge` instances and supports the secondary claim of the paper:
+Sec 5.3 runs on 12 AWS `c5d.4xlarge` instances (8 workers, one of which is colocated with the coordinator; 4 Kafka nodes) and supports the secondary claim of the paper:
 >**Secondary claim**: Koala can handle a variety of reconfiguration scenarios, including repeated reconfigurations, concurrent reconfigurations, skew-driven rebalancing, and task migration.

 <!-- | Claim in the paper | Figure | Supported by |